Sports Emergency Care Training and Readiness Certification™

 Mr. Michael Cendoma, MS, ATC

-Clinical Focus: Football, Clinical Instruction,
+Clinical Focus: Clinical Instruction,

-Performance Benchmarking, Competency Assessment
+Performance Benchmarking, Competency Assessment, Program Oversight

 Mr. Peter McCabe, MS, ATC

-Peter graduated with his Bachelor’s of Science degree in Athletic Training from SUNY Cortland in 2007, then completed his Master’s of Science degree in Health and Human Performance at Canisius College in 2009.
+Pete graduated with his Bachelor’s of Science degree in Athletic Training from SUNY Cortland in 2007, then completed his Master’s of Science degree in Health and Human Performance at Canisius College in 2009.
 In 2010, Peter relocated to Tampa, FL to complete a full-time internship with the Tampa Bay Buccaneers of the National Football League.
 In the fall of 2011 Peter began work at Brown University in Providence, RI where he worked directly with the University’s football, wrestling, gymnastics and men’s/women’s crew teams.
 Currently, Mr. McCabe is an assistant athletic trainer at Nazareth College in Pittsford, NY where he is primarily assigned to men’s hockey.
 Peter is a certified CPR/AED Instructor through the American Red Cross and has been a member of the New York State Athletic Trainer’s Association, Eastern Athletic Trainers Association and National Athletic Trainer’s Association since 2008.
 Since joining the In 2Min or Less!® staff in 2012 Pete has demonstrated a level of professionalism and competence that has made him an invaluable program instructor.
 His firm grasp of the curriculum, demonstrated ability to routinely deliver high quality programming, and constructive input has resulted in significant educational and organizational improvements during his tenure.

 Mr. Tyler Cortright, MS, ATC